lzell/AIProxySwift/README.md

    If you need help doing this, please reach out.

-3. Call the `createSynchronousPredictionUsingVersion` or `createSynchronousPredictionUsingOfficialModel` method and grab the `output` of off the response.
+3. Call the `createSynchronousPredictionUsingVersion` or `createSynchronousPredictionUsingOfficialModel` method and grab the `output` off the response.
 See `createFaceSwapImage` in `ReplicateService+Convenience.swift` as an example.

 You'll need to change `YourInputSchema`, `YourOutputSchema` and `your-model-version` in this